visual storytelling

 When done well, a visual story can take ordinary themes and information and transform it into something much more compelling with imagery, color, texture, layers, and well-thought-out visuals.

-It can encompass various visual mediums such as Photography, Film, Artwork, Illustrations, Poster Design, Television, Animation, and Graphic Design.
+It can encompass various visual mediums such as Photography, Film, Artwork, Illustrations, Poster Design, Television, Animation, AI-assisted Animation, and Graphic Design.

 Visual storytelling allows you to create stories that engage your viewers on deeper levels than text alone could ever do – by evoking emotion, giving a hint of atmosphere, and creating curiosity.